HappyRay/testscribe-demo/README.md

-# Test TestScribe
+# TestScribe Demo

-Tests for the TestScribe tool.
+Demo for the TestScribe tool.

 # License